Operation Frantic: Summary

-Frantic was peripheral to the air war against Germany because most targets could have been reached from Italy, and the Ukrainian bases were not used for two purposes for which they could have been decisive: air supply of the Polish Home Army during the Warsaw Uprising, the return of American ex-POWs from Soviet territory, or interruption of extermination camp operations at Auschwitz and other locations.
-Because US-Soviet collaboration was perceived by the Americans to be entirely a one-way street, it caused bitterness and suspicion, thus influencing a future generation of senior United States Air Force officers.
+Frantic was peripheral to the air war against Germany because most targets could have been reached from Italy, and the Soviet bases were not used for purposes for which they could have been decisive: air supply of the Polish Home Army during the Warsaw Uprising, the return of American ex-POWs from Soviet territory, or interruption of extermination camp operations at Auschwitz and other locations.
+As it became increasingly clear that US-Soviet collaboration was an entirely one-way street, bitterness and suspicion grew amongst the Americans, feeling that would influence a future generation of senior United States Air Force officers.

 In addition, the Soviets learned of their own vulnerability to air attack and the enormous US technological advantage.
 The USAAF obtained insight into Soviet operations, and despite strict limitations obtained some additional photographic coverage which would become much in demand later.

 Operation Frantic demonstrated the flexibility and reach of American logistics operating under trying conditions.
 It also demonstrated the political role of airlift logistics in terms of operational support that would have been impossible by conventional ground-based means.
-However, Frantic had not been a good use of Allied resources.
-The Germans judged it to be a propaganda exercise to impress the Soviets, but all it really accomplished was to make the strains in the Allied alliance more obvious.
+Overall however, Frantic proved a wasteful use of Allied resources.
+Though judged by the Germans to be a propaganda exercise meant to impress the Soviets, the operation served to expose and compound strains in the Allied alliance.